OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Demos/readme01.md

 1. In a channel, @ message the bot and issue the command `resume John Smith`.
 (The actual name specified does not matter, but both a given and surname must be provided.)

 1. The bot will respond with a file card.
 The actual file is added to the OneDrive of the current user, in a folder named after the bot.
-In this demo, the folder is named **Applications\office-talent-management**.
+In this demo, the folder is named **Applications\officedev-talent-management**.